dtipson/NELs/README.md

 ```hs
 :: a -> NEList[a]
 ```
-Puts a value inside a list type (this single node list will be subtyped as a `One`, `Solo`, or `SoloD`)
+Puts a value inside a list type (this single node list will be subtyped as a `One`, `Solo`, or `RingNodeD`)

 #### `.fromArray( [...a] )`
 ```hs
 :: [...a] -> NEList[...a]
 ```
-Transforms an Array into a `NEList` type.
+Transforms a native Array into a `NEList` type.
 Will throw an error if the array is empty (could be enhanced to return a Maybe Functor instead)!

 ### Interaction/Extension